SonicMastr/renpy-vita/README.md

 Give it a go in the Releases.

 ## Known Issues
 - Load times can be pretty long and some image loading my cause hitches.
-This is sadly not something I can fix in<br>
-as it is a Vita hardware limitation.
+This is sadly not something I can fix as it is a Vita hardware limitation.
 - Video playback will not work
 - Quitting will crash (But I kinda left that in.
 Doesn't do anything bad.
 I promise)
 - Some games will run into memory issues.
-I will continue to tweak memory usage as necessary, but the Vita is pretty<br>
-sparse in memory, so I may not be able to pull a rabbit out of my hat when it comes to full compatibility.
+I will continue to tweak memory usage as necessary, but the Vita is pretty sparse in memory, so I may not be able to pull a rabbit out of my hat when it comes to full compatibility.

 ## Build Instructions